 As you can imagine, maintaining a large site can be too much for one person alone.
 Fortunately, WP and DevOps can work perfectly together to overcome such obstacles.
-With that in mind, here are a few ways how DevOps and WP relate.
+With that in mind, here are a few ways DevOps and WP relate.

 What exactly is DevOps?

-Moreover, it’s about ensuring that your WP site is well-optimized to handle the traffic, content and various features you have running.
+Moreover, it’s about ensuring your WP site is well-optimized to handle the traffic, content, and various features you have running.
 The larger the website becomes, the more planning is required to maintain it well.
 Therefore, sooner or later, hiring a DevOps team to help you handle everything the right way becomes a must.

 When do you need a DevOps team?